technomancy/emacs-starter-kit/README.markdown

 greater.
 Using it with forks or other variants is not supported.
 It probably won't work with XEmacs, though some have reported getting it to work with Aquamacs.
-However, since Aquamacs is not portable, it's difficult to test in it.
+However, since Aquamacs is not portable, it's difficult to test in it, and breakage is common.

 ## Contributing